 People understand and assess fairness by different dimensions.
 How individuals assess fairness has important implications for the courts.
-Distributive fairness is subjective and asks whether people perceive that they have received a "fair share" of an outcome.
-It is judged on perceptions of equality, need, generosity, and equity.
-When parties have a negative relationship, they are more likely to question these dimensions and reject the offer.
+Distributive fairness is subjective and asks whether people perceive that they have received a "fair share" of an outcome.66 It is judged on perceptions of equality, need, generosity, and equity.
+When parties have a negative relationship, they are more likely to question these dimensions and reject the offer.67

 While most literature on procedural justice has examine the idea in the context of formal court structures or policing, research suggests that it is also applicable to ADR, and by extension, ODR.
-Studies have found that in ADR, individuals are more likely to comply with the decision when they perceive more control, fairness, and legitimacy.
-Using interviews and surveys, researchers examined the actions
+Studies have found that in ADR, individuals are more likely to comply with the decision when they perceive more control, fairness, and legitimacy.68 Using interviews and surveys, researchers examined the actions of corporate and individual litigants in federal tort and contract actions subject to an arbitrator's award.
+Whether a party rejected or accepted an award was mediated by the perception of procedural justice.69

-&lt;sup>63 Tom R. Tyler, What is Procedural Justice?
+63 Tom R. Tyler, What is Procedural Justice?
 Criteria used by Citizens to Assess the Fairness of Legal Procedures, 22 Law & Soc'y Rev. 103 (1988).

-Ibid.
+64 Ibid.

-&lt;sup>65 E. Allan Lind, Robin I. Lissak & Donald E. Conlon, Decision Control and Process Control Effects on Procedural Fairness Judgement, 13 J. Appl.
+65 E. Allan Lind, Robin I. Lissak & Donald E. Conlon, Decision Control and Process Control Effects on Procedural Fairness Judgement, 13 J. Appl.
 Soc.
 Psychol.
 338, 347 (1983).

-&lt;sup>66 Nancy A. Welsh, Perceptions of Fairness in Negotiation, 87 Marq.
+66 Nancy A. Welsh, Perceptions of Fairness in Negotiation, 87 Marq.
 L. Rev. 753, 754 (2003-2004).
-Id.
+67 Id.

-&lt;sup>68 Nancy A. Welsh, Perceptions of Fairness in Negotiation, 87 Marq.
+68 Nancy A. Welsh, Perceptions of Fairness in Negotiation, 87 Marq.
 L. Rev. 753, 762 (2003-2004); Naomi Creutzfeldt, Ombudsmen and ADR: A Comparative Study of Informal Justice in Europe, Palgrave Macmillan: Basingstoke, UK (2018).